timliang4/tripplanner/README.md

+# Trip Planner

-# Web App for Planning and Geographically Visualizing Tripa
+> Web App for Planning and Geographically Visualizing Trips

 Built with Spring Boot and MongoDB on the Backend, Vite and React on the Frontend.